tdas/incubator-spark/docs/streaming-programming-guide.md

 operations on other DStreams.
 Internally, a DStream is represented as a sequence of [RDDs](api/core/index.html#org.apache.spark.rdd.RDD).

-This guide shows some how to start writing Spark Streaming programs with DStreams.
+This guide shows you how to start writing Spark Streaming programs with DStreams.
 You can write Spark Streaming programs in Scala or Java and this guide presents examples in both languages.
-You will find tabs throughout this guide that let's you choose between Scala and Java code snippets.
+You will find tabs throughout this guide that let you choose between Scala and Java code snippets.

 ***************************************************************************************************